kabachook/k8s-security/README.md

 Mitigation:

-If you don't want to use TLS remove Tiller service and path deployment to listen only on localhost
+If you don't want to use TLS remove Tiller service and patch deployment to listen only on localhost

 ```console
 $ kubectl -n kube-system delete service tiller-deploy